a superb day to aspire to be a good leader.

 We have all been leaders without thinking about it.
 Now it’s time to look at ourselves and the various ways in which other people look to us and ask ourselves if we are providing the best example for those we are leading.
 If the answer is no, then a “makeover” is necessary, for those we are leading are looking to us for answers.
 The best place to get the answers we need to be great leaders is in the Bible.

-Now that we are aware that we are leaders (even if we didn’t think that we were) we can focus on becoming the best leaders that we can be.
+Now that we are aware that we are leaders, even if we didn’t think that we were, we can focus on becoming the best leaders that we can be.
+Use the gift of this superb day and do exactly that.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson